ckugel/RoombaController/README.md

 5) ```make```
 6) ```./RoombaController```

+If you are trying to run it without a cooresponding bot to connect to, you cna run the python mock server.
+To do so all you have to do is ensure that in main, Connect to Bot is false.
+Then run the python script in the root directory of the project.
+This will start a server that the controller can connect to.

 ## How to communicate with
 Communication with the controller application uses a TCP websocket.
 On the roomba controller side this just looks like using uart with putty.
 We accept data primarily for the field, and primarily return instructutions for the bot to execute.